ms-darianbenito/doppler-currency/README.md

-# UsdBna
+# Doppler Currency

-This App shows Usd Quotation today of the Banco Nación Argentina
+This App shows Usd currency today of the Banco Nación Argentina

 # Technology